tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     ***.finally()***

     `.finally()` allows us to do something after a promise has finished.
-We add it usually at the end of the proise.
+We add it usually at the end of the promise.
 The `finally()` block will be called regardless of whether `.then()` works or the promise is catches into an error. `.finally()` usually doesn't receive anything from the promise so it has no parameters.

     !!! tip "`.finally()` is great for those times that you need to run a piece of code no matter what."